arahas/jst/frontend/README.md

-# ZIP Code Explorer Frontend
+# ZipScape 🌐

-A Next.js application for exploring ZIP code boundaries and demographics data.
+A Next.js application for exploring ZIP code boundaries, jurisdictions, and demographics data.

 ## Features